gx942636/NUS_Diffusion-main/README.md

 ### NUS_Diffsuion-main
-This is the official repository for the **NUS_Diffusion** project, which likely focuses on diffusion-based models, potentially for image synthesis, video generation, or other generative tasks.
 The repository contains the core codebase, configuration files, datasets, and experiment results.

 The `experiments.rar` file contains serialized models from past experiments.
 Extract it to review offline.